Economics courses are designated by ECON.

 Introduction to Microeconomics I

-is scarcity and opportunity cost.
+examines scarcity and opportunity cost.
 Demand and supply.
 Elasticity.
 Household demand: marginal utility.
 Household demand: indifference curves.
 Production functions.
 Short-run and long-run cost functions.
 Perfect competition in the short run and the long run.
 Monopoly.

 Introduction to Macroeconomics

-is national income accounting, aggregate income analysis, money, banking and foreign trade.
+covers national income accounting, aggregate income analysis, money, banking and foreign trade.

 Intermediate Micro Theory I